ebdgroup/ebdgroup.github.io/syllabus.md

 | Friday 11/24  | **Lab 10** Controlling Servos by Hardware                          |
 | Tuesday 11/28 | Backup Lecture                                                     |
 | Friday 12/1   | **Lab 11**                                                         |

+## Accommodations for Disabilities

+Northeastern University and the Disability Resource Center (DRC) are committed to providing disability services that enable students who qualify to participate fully in the activities of the university.
+Students with documented disabilities who may need accommodations, or any student considering obtaining documentation should visit the [DRC website](www.northeastern.edu/drc) or contact their staff at 617.373.2675.

+## Statement on Academic Integrity

+A commitment to the principles of academic integrity is essential to the mission of Northeastern University.
+The Academic Integrity Policy can be found in the undergraduate student handbook (pages 38-41), or from the [Office of Student Conduct & Conflict Resolution (OSCCR)](http://www.northeastern.edu/osccr/academic-integrity-policy/).
+I encourage you to familiarize yourself with it.
+If a student violates this policy in any way, I reserve the right to impose a sanction of failure on the assignment/assessment or failure in the course.
+If you have questions about appropriate citations, please ask.”